-10 Things You Didn't Know About the Statue of Liberty
+10 Amazing Statue of Liberty Facts

 It was later determined that German agents intent on stopping the munitions from getting to their English enemies had ignited the supply.
 The Statue of Liberty’s torch was closed, partially due to infrastructure damage from the blast and partially just out of concern for terrorism.
 It’s been closed ever since—but you can still appreciate the view from the top with this TorchCam, installed in 2011.

-7. When the statue first arrived from France, she was the color of a shiny new penny.
 It took roughly 20 years for Liberty to patina to the greenish-blue hue she is today.

-8. Frederic Bartholdi has trumped any Mother’s Day gift you could ever come up with: He used his mother, Charlotte, as the model for the most recognized statue in the world.
+Frederic Bartholdi has trumped any Mother’s Day gift you could ever come up with: He used his mother, Charlotte, as the model for the most recognized statue in the world.
 This was first discovered in 1876, when Bartholdi invited French Senator Jules Bozerian to his box at the opera.
 When Bozerian pulled back the curtain to step into the box, he was shocked to find a real-life version of the Statue of Liberty sitting there in the box.
 When he said so to Bartholdi, the sculptor smiled: “But do you know who this lady is?
 She’s my mother,” he told the senator.

-9. According to The Statue of Liberty Encyclopedia, these are common nicknames for “Everybody’s Gal”: America’s Freedom, America’s Great Lady, Aunt Liberty, Bartholdi’s Daughter, Giant Goddess, Grande Dame, Green Goddess, The Lady Higher Up, Lady of the Harbor, Lady on a Pedestal, Lady with a Torch, Mother of Exiles, Mother of Freedom, Saint Liberty, and the Spirit of American Independence.
+According to The Statue of Liberty Encyclopedia, “Everybody’s Gal” has a lot of nicknames: America’s Freedom, America’s Great Lady, Aunt Liberty, Bartholdi’s Daughter, Giant Goddess, Grande Dame, Green Goddess, The Lady Higher Up, Lady of the Harbor, Lady on a Pedestal, Lady with a Torch, Mother of Exiles, Mother of Freedom, Saint Liberty, and the Spirit of American Independence.

-10. "The Statue of Liberty,” is, in fact, a nickname.
 Bartholdi’s name for his gift was “Liberty Enlightening the World.”